thatmaceguy/thatmaceguy.github.io/collections/_posts/2020-07-30-gps-data-analysis-intro.md

 * Average Speed
 * Moving Average Speed

 Average Pace and Moving pace are transformatons of Average Speed and Moving Speed.

 Max Grade and Average Grade are simple calculations on `delta_elev` and segment length, as are Ascent Time and Descent Time.

 VAM and Calories will take some further research to understand.

 ## Next Steps
-In the long term, we'll analyse a large number of `.gpx` files.
+In the long term, we'll analyze a large number of `.gpx` files.
 There's a tongue-in-cheek axiom in cycling that goes "It doesn't get easier, you just go faster."
 Seems like an easy one to test since I've got 5 years of cycling records to work with.

 The challenge will be handling that volume of points efficiently.
-At the least, I don't want to read-in hundresd of `.gpx` over and over while work on the code.
+At the least, I don't want to read-in hundreds of `.gpx` over and over while working out the code.
 Some kind of external storage like JSON or CSV would be a simple solution, but an external database like PostGIS (built on PostgreSQL) might be better, and I'd learn some database handling finally.
 As an added bonus, it can be read by QGIS.

-Once all the .gpx are usefully gathered and today's code has been collapsed and made more efficient, we'll take a crack at the ever satisfying heatmap, probably wtih `folio` and Mapbox.
+Once all the .gpx are usefully gathered and today's code has been collapsed and made more efficient, we'll take a crack at the ever satisfying heatmap, probably with `folio` and Mapbox.